CreativLogic/ai-marketing-skills/README.md

 **Traditional content:** You read it → You apply it → You forget half of it.

-**Agent Skills:** Your agent reads it → Your agent applies it → Every time.
+**Agent Skills:** Your Hermes agent reads it → Your agent applies it → Every time.
 Perfectly.

-Think of it like giving Claude Code a playbook written by an expert.
+Think of it like giving Hermes a playbook written by a collection of expert.
 Instead of prompting from scratch every time, the skill provides the framework, questions, and output format automatically.

 ---